 - providing contact at agencies visited by people experiencing homelessness

-- actively reaching out to people in rooming houses, crisis accommodations, hotels, parks and on the street
+- assertively outreaching to people in rooming houses, crisis accommodations, caravans, hotels, parks and on the street

-- providing primary care, including health and social assessments, professional nursing care, counselling and active support, first aid, medication management, and follow up
+- providing primary healthcare, including health and social assessments, clinical nursing care, medication management and supported referral to other health and community services

 - advocating on behalf of individuals experiencing homelessness (individually and as a population group)

 - promoting and maintaining health and preventing illness to individuals experiencing homelessness (individually and in groups)